BSc(Hons), BArch(Hons), ARB, RIBA, ARIAS

 William Tunnell has run his private practice since 2001.
 Before this he worked with Richard Murphy's highly successful Edinburgh team for five years and was Project Architect on a number of award winning schemes.

-He is a member of the RIAS Communications and Events Committee, a member of the Sustrans Advisory Board, and a director of Queensferry Ambition, the Queensferry Business Improvement District Company.
+He has been a member of the RIAS Communications and Events Committee, a member of the Sustrans Advisory Board, and a director of Queensferry Ambition, the Queensferry Business Improvement District Company.
 Since 1999 he has tutored and lectured at universities in Edinburgh, Aberdeen, Dundee and Glasgow.

 MA(Hons), MArch, ARB

-Tamsin Cunningham has been working alongside Wil since WT Architecture was found 2006, and since then she has delivered numerous award-winning domestic and commercial projects for the practice.
-Tamsin has been instrumental in shaping our engagement with community-led projects, acting as Project Architect on our Skye Hub as well as similar projects on Iona and in the Scottish Borders.
-She is also leading the team on designs for the north visitor centre for the Forth Bridge Experience.
+Tamsin Cunningham has been working alongside Wil since WT Architecture was founded in 2006, and since then she has delivered numerous award-winning domestic and public projects for the practice.
+Tamsin has been instrumental in shaping our engagement with community-led projects, acting as Project Architect on An Crùbh community hub on Skye, a new Village Hall for the Isle of Iona and a new Cafe and Bunkhouse at the Crook Inn.
+She has also led a number of private and commercial projects including the White House, Sorisdal House, the Forth Bridge Experience Visitor Centre and the Project Trust Hebridean Centre extension.
+Tamsin became an Associate in 2010 and was promoted to Senior Associate in 2015.

 MA(Hons), MArch, ARB

-Susie Turley has been with WT Architecture since 2007.
-She has led a number of award-winning domestic projects including The Mill, Elie House, Circus Lane Mews & Wormit Extension.
-Susie’s work has a keen focus on working with existing historical buildings, creatively converting and adapting them to new spaces and uses in both urban and rural settings.
-She is currently responsible for leading projects in Tay-side and the isle of Jura.
-She is also Project Architect for the team working on the south visitor centre for The Forth Bridge Experience.
+Susie Turley has been with WT Architecture since 2007 after completing her studies at Edinburgh University.
+Susie has delivered a number of award-winning projects including The Mill, Elie House, Circus Lane Mews & Wormit Extension, as well as leading a number of complex extensions and conversion projects across Scotland.
+Susie’s work has a keen focus on existing historical buildings, creatively converting and adapting them to new spaces and uses in both urban and rural settings.
+She is the Project Architect for the team working on the South Reception Centre for The Forth Bridge Experience and is also currently responsible for leading house projects in Tay-side and the Isle of Jura, and working on an extension to the hotel on Isle of Coll.
+Susie became an Associate in 2011 and was promoted to Senior Associate in 2015.

 BArch(Hons), DipArch, MArch, ARB